No-one at Brave Bold Drama receives a salary.

 Paul co-devises with the company and managed the tours of many Brave Bold Drama productions including Alf the Highwayman (2016), George & the Flight of the Imaginees (2017), Sticky Ends: the spooky edition (2018) and Wonderland (2019).
 Paul also makes theatre in his home county of Dorset as Frenetic Fox Theatre.

-Paul is the Designated Safeguarding Lead and Child Protection Officer for Brave Bold Drama.
+Paul is our Designated Safeguarding Lead and Child Protection Officer.

 Assistant Creative Producer